lupyuen/zig-bl602-nuttx/README.md

-# Zig on RISC-V BL602 with Apache NuttX RTOS
+# Zig on RISC-V BL602 with Apache NuttX RTOS and LoRaWAN

 Read the article...

 -   ["Zig on RISC-V BL602: Quick Peek with Apache NuttX RTOS"](https://lupyuen.github.io/articles/zig)

-To build the Zig App for NuttX on BL602...
+To build the Hello Zig App for NuttX on BL602...

 ```bash
 ##  Enable Zig App in NuttX menuconfig